MATTHEW STEINKE, INSTRUCTOR

 This course is for sculptors, installation artists, sound artists, new media artists, and musicians to develop works that explore movement and sound within a physical space.

-How this class is organized
+How this workshop is organized

 The final class will be spent composing the movements and the sound for your work in preparation for the student showcase.